Ferrari faithful rev IPO price to top of range

 Shares in Maranello, Italy-based Ferrari are expected to start trading on Wednesday and list on the New York Stock Exchange under the symbol "RACE."

-UBS AG UBSG.VX and Bank of America Corp (BAC.N) are lead underwriters of Ferrari's IPO.
+UBS AG and Bank of America Corp are lead underwriters of Ferrari's IPO.

 (Reporting by Lauren Hirsch in New York; Editing by Leslie Adler and Christian Plumb)